Just Talking About Dog Barf

 If your dog has thrown up once, doesn't seem to be experiencing any other discomfort, and isn't displaying any other symptoms, there are steps you can take to ease their stomach.
 If you are unsure about anything, call your vet for advice.

 This is what I do for my dog Penny when she throws up:

-- In general, whenever Penny throws up but is otherwise asymptomatic, I put her immediately on a bland diet of plain white rice and boiled chicken.
-I've also substituted rice for peeled boiled potato.
+- Bland Diet: In general, whenever Penny throws up but is otherwise asymptomatic, I put her immediately on a bland diet of plain white rice and boiled chicken.
+I've also substituted rice for peeled, boiled potato.

-- Don't force your dog to eat and try to make it comfortable while its tummy is recovering.
+- Gentle Care and Rest: Don't force your dog to eat and try to make it comfortable while its tummy is recovering.

 If nothing is working or if your dog is refusing food, you should take your dog to get checked out at the vet to make sure there isn't a major underlying problem.